pnnl/NATIG/EXAMPLES.md

         ],
 ```

-__3G ring__: This is directly connected network that has middle nodes that are connected in a ring.
+__3G ring__: This is directly connected network that has middle nodes connected using a ring pattern.
 Then the microgrid ns3 nodes and the control center ns3 node are connected to the individual middle node.

 1. To enable this topology, open the grid.json either in /rd2c/PUSH/NATIG/RC/code/<exampleTag>-conf-<modelID> when using the conf input or in the /rd2c/integration/control/config folder when using the noconf input (see section __Commands to run the examples__ for more details about conf vs noconf).
 2. In section "Simulation" change UseDynTop to 1 as seen in the following output: